scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 projects, you had to have a version of the IDE compiled for Scala 2.10.
 For 2.11, you had to have a version compiled for Scala 2.11.
-This led to users working with both 2.11 and 2.10 projects having two installations of Eclipse, with different flavors of the Scala IDE plugin installed.
+This led to users working with both 2.11 and 2.10 projects to have two installations of Eclipse, with different flavors of the Scala IDE plugin installed.

-This also constrained us developers: since most of the IDE's source code had to pass compilation with both 2.10 and 2.11, it was impossible to remove some obsolete things, led to some regression headaches, and made use maintain two parallel branches for the source.
+This also constrained us developers: since most of the IDE's source code had to pass compilation with both 2.10 and 2.11, it was impossible to remove some obsolete things, led to some regression headaches, and made us maintain two parallel branches for the source.

 With this multi-version support feature, we want to use a single